princeaden1/Checkout-kata/Readme.md

 # 🛒 Checkout System

-An enterprise-grade checkout system with pricing rules and special offers, built with React (Frontend) and Java Spring Boot (Backend).
+A checkout system with pricing rules and special offers, built with React (Frontend) and Java Spring Boot (Backend).

 ## 📋 Features